Create connected metrics in Power BI

 Power BI automatically represents values in numeric notation.
 For example, 2044 is represented as 2 K.

-Choose measures for connected goals
+Choose measures for connected metrics

 - Data point

 To break this down further, there are two main types of cases for connecting to data in metrics and submetrics:

 Categorical data refers to cases where you are connecting a metric or submetric to data other than time-series data.
 For example, connecting to the total sales of the Outdoor product category:

 Or connecting to the total number of results in the Family customer segment:

 In these cases, depending on what you select, Power BI calculates the measures as follows: